stale2000/segwit2X-support-tracking/README.md

 - [coins.co.th](https://imgur.com/a/fCofx) - "both Coins.co.th and Coins.ph are prepared to handle such changes and to implement this capacity increase"

 ### Segwit2X Supporters or Will Follow Hashpower
+These companies have stated support for segwit2X

+### Will Follow the Hashpower
-These companies have either stated support for segwit2X or for following the majority of the hashpower.
-These two are grouped together because 90% of the hashpower is currently supporting segwit2X.
+These companies have stated that they will follow the majority of the hashpower.
+Currently, segwit2X has >90% of the hashpower signalling support, so this means that these companies will implement segwit2X, if nothing changes.
 - [Bitsewa](https://imgur.com/a/6Nrwx) - "we go by the rule of longest chain with the most hashpower.
 If majority successfully works on activating segwit2X, then we fully support that"
 - [Breadwallet](https://www.reddit.com/r/Bitcoin/comments/6sii2c/70_bitcoin_companies_exchange_and_wallets_that/dld38x3/) - "Breadwallet follows the majority of hashing power on the original PoW algorithm, segwit2x or no"
 - [Bitcoin.co.id](https://imgur.com/a/WtB8N) "we have not released any press release yet regarding the Segwit2x activation.
 We usually follow the majority of the hashpower"